How to optimize your documentation for LLMs, AI agents, and chatbots

 - Crawl: docs.acme.com/api/*

-- Prompt: Developer-focused, technical depth
+- Prompt: developer-focused, technical depth

-- Style: Code-heavy responses
+- Style: code-heavy answers

-Project 2: "Acme User Help"
+Project 2: "Acme user help"

 - Crawl: help.acme.com/*

-- Prompt: User-friendly, step-by-step guidance
+- Prompt: user-friendly, step-by-step